#PraCegoVer: A Large Dataset for Image Captioning in Portuguese: Duplication Detection and Clustering

-To illustrate this algorithm, let us consider the nine following posts, and suppose the distance matrices with respect to images and texts are shown in Figure \ref{fig:image_dist_matrix} and Figure \ref{fig:text_dist_matrix}, respectively.
+To illustrate this algorithm, let us consider the nine following posts, and suppose the distance matrices with respect to images and texts are shown in Figure~\ref{fig:image_dist_matrix} and Figure~\ref{fig:text_dist_matrix}, respectively.
 Also, consider the thresholds $t_{img} = 0.35$ and $t_{cpt} = 0.10$.
-It can be seen that if only consider the image distance, then we will have the graph in Figure \ref{fig:similarity_graph_a}, where each vertex represents a post and the groups \{1,2,3\}, \{4,5,6,7\} and \{8,9\} represent connected components, because the distances among posts in the same group are lower than or equal to $t_{img} = 0.35$.
-However, when we also leverage the textual information, the group \{4,5,6,7\} is splitted into \{4,5\} and \{6,7\}, as illustrated in Figure \ref{fig:similarity_graph_b}, because the text distance among the captions of posts in these groups is lower than or equal to $t_{cpt} = 0.10$.
+It can be seen that if only consider the image distance, then we will have the graph in Figure~\ref{fig:similarity_graph_a}, where each vertex represents a post and the clusters \{1,2,3\}, \{4,5,6,7\} and \{8,9\} represent connected components, because the distances among posts in the same cluster are lower than or equal to $t_{img} = 0.35$.
+However, when we also leverage the textual information, the cluster \{4,5,6,7\} is split into \{4,5\} and \{6,7\}, as illustrated in Figure~\ref{fig:similarity_graph_b}, because the text distance among the captions of posts in these clusters is lower than or equal to $t_{cpt} = 0.10$.
 Therefore, textual information can improve the identification of duplications by enhancing the context.